bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Github-Repositories-That-Will-Teach-You-How-To-Code-For-Free-.md

 ### The Art of Command Line

 _Note: I'm planning to revise this and looking for a new co-author to help with expanding this into a more comprehensive guide.
 While it's very popular, it could be broader and a bit deeper.
-If you like to write and are close to being an expert on this material and willing to consider helping, please drop me a note at josh (0x40) holloway.com. –_<a href="https://github.com/jlevy" class="markup--anchor markup--p-anchor"><em>jlevy</em></a>_,_ <a href="https://www.holloway.com/" class="markup--anchor markup--p-anchor"><em>Holloway</em></a>_.
+If you like to write and are close to being an expert on this material and willing to consider helping, please drop me a note at josh (0x40) holloway.com. -_<a href="https://github.com/jlevy" class="markup--anchor markup--p-anchor"><em>jlevy</em></a>_,_ <a href="https://www.holloway.com/" class="markup--anchor markup--p-anchor"><em>Holloway</em></a>_.
 Thank you!_

 -   <span id="714a"><a href="https://github.com/jlevy/the-art-of-command-line#meta" class="markup--anchor markup--li-anchor">Meta</a></span>
 -   <span id="eb25"><a href="https://github.com/jlevy/the-art-of-command-line#basics" class="markup--anchor markup--li-anchor">Basics</a></span>